JustinMar99/JustinMar99.github.io/projects/roomba.md

 	}
 ```

 The code checks if the wall, obstacle, or dirt is in the roomba's path using the isPointInElement() method on the array containing the wall and dirt blocks.
-I also learned about moving objects that are no longer neeeded instead of deleting them.
+I also learned about moving objects that are no longer needed instead of deleting them.
 This was done on the dirt blocks, moving them to the top left corner and pushing it behind the wall that is there.

 You can see a video demonstration at https://www.youtube.com/watch?v=TCad7c73uAw